PECOS-packages/PECOS/docs/workflows/guppy-dem-decoding.md

 A bare string names a tagged measurement. `rec[-k]` refers to one by position in the canonical Guppy measurement stream, as in Stim, and `result_ref("tag", occurrence=...)` is the explicit form when you need its extra selectors.

+Detectors and observables are not named: each one's DEM label is its position in the list, so `detectors[0]` is `D0` and `observables[0]` is `L0`.
+That is the identity the decoders and the DEM text use.
 A tag that no `result()` call emits is a hard error, so mistyped names fail loudly rather than silently dropping a detector term; in larger programs you can also define each tag once as a module-level constant and use it in both places, passing it to Guppy as `result(comptime(TAG), ...)`.